jzatarski/Joe-Mon/readme.txt

 Copyright 2014-2016
 Version 2

-The monitor currently supports 4 commands:
+The monitor currently supports the following commands:

 load - downloads a Motorola S-record into RAM.